 When you arrive in Nepal, you might hear someone introduce her or himself to you in this manner:

 1) “Hello, My name is Chudamani Adhikari.
 Chudamani is my name, and Adhikari is my caste”.

 2) “Hi, John, nice to meet you.
 My name is Indra Hang Limbu, and I am from the Limbu caste.

-2) Indra is incorrect saying his Caste is Limbu.
-Limbu is an ethnic group that has their clans and sub-clans.
+2) Indra is incorrect, saying his Caste is Limbu.
+Limbu is an ethnic group that has its clans and sub-clans.

-For the Hindus, their last names reveal the caste they belong to.
-As the Indo-Nepalese were the pioneer educators, they taught the Tibeto-Nepalese that their surname and Caste is the same, hence the misconception.
+For the Hindus, their last names reveal the Caste they belong to.
+As the Indo-Nepalese were the pioneer educators, they taught the Tibeto-Nepalese that their surname and Caste are the same, hence the misconception.

-As mentioned above, the Hindus have a caste, which is revealed by their last name.
-In the case of the Tibeto-Nepalese, their last names reveal either their Ethnic group and/or clan or sub-clan.
+As mentioned above, the Hindus have a caste revealed by their last name.
+In the case of the Tibeto-Nepalese, their last names show either their Ethnic group and clan or sub-clan.

-For example, The Rai ethnic group has different clans and sub-clans amongst themselves.
+For example, The Rai ethnic group has different clans and sub-clans.
 They also have a staggering 14 dialects within their ethnic group.
 This is the most dialect within a single ethnic group.
 In 2011, The Nepalese government mentioned that there are 123 mother tongues/languages.
 The Tibeto-Nepalese speaks most of the dialects.
-Personally, I believe they are variant Dialects of the Tibeto-Burman language.
+I believe they are variant Dialects of the Tibeto-Burman language.

 For Details on Caste